mirsakhawathossain/Milky-Way-Mapping/README.md

 # Milky-Way-Mapping
-Mapping the Milky Way is a galactic mapping at 21 cm Hydrogen spectrum.
+Mapping of the Milky Way is a galactic mapping at 21 cm Hydrogen spectrum.
-# Method
-.